-Lauren, from fear-busters has helped many teenagers experiencing the same anxiety recognised by the NSPCC.
+Lauren, from fear-busters has helped many teenagers experiencing the same anxiety recognized by the NSPCC.
 One parent went to her, asking for help regarding her son.

 He had three sessions where he was given the tools to deal with his anxiety as well as try, as best he could, to identify the cause and then move to a place in his head where he could deal with the negative thoughts and move them on swiftly, leaving him in a happy place.

 I cannot believe the change in him over such a short space of time.
 We had a deadline to achieve this happy place and Lauren got us there.
-I also liked the fact that the procedure is totally non evasive and that my son can put into practise the tools he has learnt anytime he feels the need.
-Thank you Lauren!!’
+I also liked the fact that the procedure is totally non evasive and that my son can put into practice the tools he has learnt anytime he feels the need.
+Thank you, Lauren!!’

 It is clear that the summer term at school is a difficult one for children, parents and the teachers.
 Tests and exams are a challenging part of growing up, and for some children, exam-related stress and anxiety is even more difficult to overcome.